jpodwys/cache-service/README.md

 ## Cache Service Configuration Object

+This is where you set cache-service-level config options.

 #### nameSpace

 A namespace to be applied to all keys generated for this instance of cache-service.